ydelloyd/Marketplace/README.md

-# Intuit Mailchimp Fullstack Take Home Assessment - Job Marketplace
+# Job Marketplace

-Welcome to the Intuit Mailchimp Fullstack Take Home Assessment!
 This project is a simplified job marketplace where users can post contract jobs and place bids on them.
-The focus is on core functionalities, allowing you to demonstrate your abilities in both frontend and backend development.

 ---